mjwhite8119/FRCTraining/Concepts/RobotSystem/intro.md

 - **Proprioceptive** sensors measure values internal to the robot; e.g. motor speed, acceleration, direction, battery voltage.

 - **Exteroceptive** sensors acquire information from the robot’s environment; e g. distance measurements, light intensity, sound amplitude.
-Exteroceptive sensor measurements are interpreted by the robot in order to extract meaningful environmental features.
+Exteroceptive sensor measurements are interpreted by the robot in order to extract meaningful features from its surroundings.

 ![Sensor Categories](../../images/FRCConcepts/FRCConcepts.003.jpeg)